 Georg Fanta, director of airplane painting at Lufthansa, told Drake Bennett from Bloomberg, that the riblets are 50 to 60 microns wide, and 20 to 30 deep.
 He compares them to “grooves on an old record.”

-It might sound like a futuristic project but this special kind of innovative lacquer is able to reduce drag, increase durability of materia, save fuel and money.
+It might sound like a futuristic project but this special kind of innovative lacquer is able to reduce drag, increase the durability of material, save fuel and money.
 I hope to see shark skin in action soon on airplanes.
 Maybe shark skin is even something for automotive industries or manufacturers building space shuttles.
 The future will tell.

 Do you have any ideas, comments, thoughts or other feedback for us?
 Share your opinion below in the comment section!